krlosl/krlosl/README.md

 <h3 align=center> 👋 ¿Who am I?</h3>
-<p align=center>I'm Carlos Luz, student of second grade of DAW (Advanced Web Development), at Paiporta, Valencia, and I want to learn cibersecurity too.
+<p align=center>I'm Carlos Luz, student of second grade of DAW (Web App Development), at Paiporta, Valencia, and I want to learn cibersecurity too.
 I want to expand my knowledge about the world of programming and keep learning after be able to work as programmer.
 </p>
 <h5 align=center>